Nuneaton: Demographics

-In terms of religion, 63.5% of Nuneaton residents identified as Christian, 24.3% said they had no religion, 6.0% did not state any religion, 3.1% were Muslim, 1.2% were Hindu, 1.2% were Sikh, 0.4% were Buddhists, and 0.4% were from another religion.
+In terms of religion, 50.7% of Nuneaton residents identified as Christian, 40.2% said they had no religion, 4.1% were Muslim, 1.8% were Hindu, 1.6% were Sikh, 0.7% were Buddhists, and 0.8% were from another religion.

 Transport

 Road

 The town is near the M6, the M42 and M69 motorways and the main A5 trunk road (Watling Street), which also acts as a border with Leicestershire and the neighbouring town of Hinckley.
 The A444 provides a high-speed dual-carriageway route into the town from the south and also acts as the often busy town centre ring road.
 The A47 links the town with neighbouring Hinckley and onwards to Leicester, and the A4254 – Eastern Relief Road – provides direct access from the east of Nuneaton to the south, avoiding the town centre.

 Railway

 The town has two railway stations.
 The main Nuneaton railway station, located near the town centre, is an important railway junction and is served by the West Coast Main Line running from London to the North West, the cross-country Birmingham to Peterborough Line and by a line to Coventry via Bedworth.
 A new railway station at Bermuda Park was opened south of the town centre in 2016 on the line towards Coventry, as part of the NUCKLE (Nuneaton, Coventry, Kenilworth and Leamington) rail upgrade scheme.

 Historically, Nuneaton was also served by Chilvers Coton station, Abbey Street station and Stockingford station.
 Chilvers Coton station was located on the Coventry line, a short distance north of the new Bermuda Park station, and was closed in 1965.
 Abbey Street station and Stockingford station were on the line towards Birmingham and were both closed in 1968.
 In January 2017, there were proposals to open a new station at Stockingford, at a different location from the former one, which could open by 2023.
 Warwickshire County Council have also proposed a new Nuneaton Parkway station between Nuneaton and Hinckley, which could open by 2034.